Autodesk MotionBuilder Software | Get Prices & Buy Official MotionBuilder 2025

 Manipulation tools let you change the position and orientation of a character to create or alter animation.

 Autodesk MotionBuilder can run on Microsoft® Windows® and Linux®.
-See Autodesk MotionBuilder system requirements (US Site) for details.
+See Autodesk MotionBuilder system requirements for details.

 Autodesk MotionBuilder is a 3D character animation software with prebuilt moves, that allows you to capture, edit, and play back high-quality animations in an interactive environment.